 Foreshadowing the success that was to come, these first wines won 49 awards in their first year.
 In 1988 Wayne travelled to Graves, near Bordeaux in France, where Cabernet Sauvignon and Sauvignon Blanc are the leading varieties.
 Here, he completed vintage and gained insights into these wine styles.
 Wayne was one of the first Australian winemakers to make Sauvignon Blanc in commercial quantities.

-Wayne is a talented winemaker with a sophisticated understanding of the unique terroir of Coonawarra.
-He is passionate about the wines in his charge and about Coonawarra as an significant wine producing region, having served for two years as President of the Coonawarra Vigneron’s Association.
+Wayne was a talented winemaker with a sophisticated understanding of the unique terroir of Coonawarra.
+He was passionate about the wines in his charge and about Coonawarra as an significant wine producing region, having served for two years as President of the Coonawarra Vigneron’s Association.

-In 2013 Wayne celebrated 35 years of winemaking at Katnook and reflected on his career - read it here for further insights.
+In 2013 Wayne celebrated 35 years of winemaking at Katnook and reflected on his career - read here an interview with Wayne at the time.